offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

 Next, the last mass in a real experimental spectrum isn't guaranteed to be the mass of the peptide that produced it.
 Since real experimental spectrums have faulty masses and may be missing masses, it's possible that either the peptide's mass wasn't captured at all or was captured but at an index that isn't the last element.

 If the experimental spectrum's peptide mass was captured and found, it'll have noise.
-Assume an experimental spectrum with ±1Da noise.
-If the peptide mass exists in this experimental spectrum, it'll have ±1Da noise.
-For example, the peptide 57-57 has an exact mass of 114Da, but if that mass gets placed into the experimental spectrum it may show up as anywhere between 113Da to 115Da.
+For example, imagine an experimental spectrum for the peptide 57-57 with ±1Da noise.
+The exact mass of the peptide 57-57 is 114Da, but if that mass gets placed into the experimental spectrum it will show up as anywhere between 113Da to 115Da.

 Given that same experimental spectrum, running a spectrum convolution to derive the amino acid masses ends up giving back amino acid masses with ±2Da noise.
 For example, the mass 57Da may be derived as anywhere between 55Da to 59Da.
-Assuming that you're building the peptide 57-57 with the low end of that range (55Da), it's mass will be 55Da + 55Da = 110Da.
+Assuming that you're building the peptide 57-57 with the low end of that range (55Da), its mass will be 55Da + 55Da = 110Da.
 Compared against the high end of the experimental spectrum's peptide mass (115Da), it's 5Da away.

 ```{output}